nicoverbruggen/phpmon/README.md

 ### Site detection

-PHP Monitor uses the Valet configuration file to determine which folders to look into.
+1. **Location of your sites**: PHP Monitor uses the Valet configuration file to determine which folders to look into.
 Each folder is scanned and then PHP Monitor will validate if a composer.json file exists to determine the desired PHP version.

-If the directory has been secured by checking if a matching certificate exists under Valet's `Certificates` directory.
+1. **Sites secured or not secured**: Whether the directory has been secured is determined by checking if a matching certificate exists under Valet's `Certificates` directory for that site name.

-PHP Monitor also runs `valet which` to determine which driver is currently in use for each individual site.
+1. **Site drivers**: PHP Monitor runs `valet which` to determine which driver is currently in use for each individual site.
 This command is executed once for each site whenever the site list is refreshed.

 *Note*: If you have linked a folder in Documents, Desktop or Downloads you might need to grant PHP Monitor access to those directories for PHP Monitor to work correctly.